Aoife-Bee/box-jump/README.md

 Refactoring - This is something I WISH I had more time to practice.
 I did invest a not insignificant amount of time into simplifying parts of my code, making things less complicated or structuring things in an organized manner, but again, I simply ran out of time here to really do as much of this as I wanted to.

+Patching - I was able to turn the game into an executable file using pyinstaller, and I shared the game this way with a few of my personal friends.
+Getting their feedback immediately, they straight away told me things they would like to see added or changed, and so I also got a little bit of experience with having people test my game for me and I was able to quickly patch in some of the requests and send them a new 1.0.1 version of the game.